yumh1/AgentNetworkProtocol/06-AgentNetworkProtocol Meta-Protocol Design Specification(draft).md

-# 05-AgentNetworkProtocol Meta-Protocol Design Specification
+# AgentNetworkProtocol Meta-Protocol Design Specification

 Note:
 - This chapter is in the draft stage and may undergo significant adjustments based on actual conditions.